Skip to main content

 # NOTES:

-# Get the application URL:
+# 1. Get the application URL by running these commands:

 # export POD_NAME=$(kubectl get pods -n kube-system -l "app.kubernetes.io/name=dcgm-exporter,app.kubernetes.io/instance=dcgm-exporter-1670571097" -o jsonpath="{.items[0].metadata.name}")